 that might help the Working Group through the Recommendation track.

-Minimally, commit to assuring the timely existence of test materials.
+Working Group should commit to assuring the timely existence of test

 Test materials are by far the most common quality-related deliverable, and likely will be a